zlbhc4/The-OSI-Model/README.md

 - Beginners that need a simplified explanation than most sources provide
 - Anyone with minimal prior knowledge about networks and their communication.

-No technical background is required to understand the content in this tutorial.
+Light technical background is preferred to understand the content in this tutorial.

 ---